Skip to main content

 6. How do we protect and safeguard your personal data?

-In order to protect your personal data, the Commission has put in place a number of technical and organisational measures in place.
+In order to protect your personal data, ELA has put in place a number of technical and organisational measures in place.
 Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
 Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.

 7. Who has access to your personal data and to whom is it disclosed?